zitadel/zitadel/docs/docs/legal/privacy-policy.md

 ## Disclosure to third parties

 We use third-party services to provide the website and our offers.
-An up-to-date list of all the providers we use and their areas of activity can be found on our &quot;[Trust Page](https://zitadel.ch/trust)&quot;.
+An up-to-date list of all the providers we use and their areas of activity can be found on our "[Trust Page](https://zitadel.ch/trust)".

 This website uses external payment service providers through whose platforms users and we can make payment transactions.
 For example via